kontena/kontena-stacks/kafka/README.md

 ## Install

 Prerequisites: You need to have working Kontena Container Platform installed.
 If you are new to Kontena, check quick start guide.
+You also need a running Zookeeper cluster.
+For the simplest installation, use the Kontena provided stack `kontena/zookeeper-cluster`.

-Kafka and Zookeeper are stateful services, therefore you must first create a Kontena volume.
+Zookeeper is a stateful services, therefore you must first create a Kontena volume.
 For a local volume run the following commands:

 ```
-$ kontena volume create --scope instance --driver local kafka-cluster-zookeeper-data
 $ kontena volume create --scope instance --driver local kafka-cluster-kafka-data
 ```